LT-Loo/MaximiseTheScore/README.md

 2. Execute the output file with `[Output Filename] InputLeScore.txt`.

 ### Input Format
-The `InputLeScore.txt` file contains the test cases of the game.
+The `InputLeScore.txt` file contains the testcases of the game.
 The format is shown as below:
-> First line = The number of test cases<br>
+> First line = The number of testcases<br>
 > Starting from the second line, every three lines present the details of one test case, where:
 > - First line contains two integers, representing the number of balls present and the maximum number of turns allowed.
 > - Second line shows the score written on each ball.